-George Carvell is a professor in the Department of Physical Therapy.
-His research interests include: Basic Systems Neuroscience Using the Rat Vibrissae to Barrel Pathway and Vibrissal-Based Active Touch, Effects of Age and Experience on SomatoSensory System Development and Maturation, Effects of Peripheral or Central Nervous System Lesions on Sensorimotor Circuit Structure and Function at Basic and Applied Levels of Investigation, Basic Neuroscience Concepts and Principles as Related to Teaching this Dynamic Content to Non-Neuroscience Students.
+George Carvell is a professor emeritus in the Department of Physical Therapy.
+Carvell retired from the University of Pittsburgh after 47 years of service.
+His research interests included: Basic Systems Neuroscience Using the Rat Vibrissae to Barrel Pathway and Vibrissal-Based Active Touch, Effects of Age and Experience on SomatoSensory System Development and Maturation, Effects of Peripheral or Central Nervous System Lesions on Sensorimotor Circuit Structure and Function at Basic and Applied Levels of Investigation, Basic Neuroscience Concepts and Principles as Related to Teaching this Dynamic Content to Non-Neuroscience Students.
 He is a recipient of the Eugene Michaels New Investigator Award and Chancellors Distinguished Teaching Award.
-Carvell teaches Neuroscience in the Undergraduate Rehabilitation Science, DPT, and MS in Physical Therapy programs and is currently converting his web-based neuroscience educational program: Gray Matter On My Mind (GMOMM) to an ebook.
+Carvell taught Neuroscience in the Undergraduate Rehabilitation Science, DPT, and MS in Physical Therapy programs and is currently converting his web-based neuroscience educational program: Gray Matter On My Mind (GMOMM) to an ebook.
 GMOMM is made available to enrolled SHRS students.

 Education & Training

 - First Traveling Fellowship in Research from the Committee on Research, American Physical Therapy Association, 1978.
 Recognized at University of Pittsburgh Honors Convocation, March 14, 1978.

 - Faculty sponsor for Ira Silverstein, Chancellor's Undergraduate Teaching Fellowship, 1979.

 - Appointment to Danforth Foundation Associate Program, June 1, 1981 to May 20, 1986, in recognition of efforts in undergraduate teaching.
 Recognized at University of Pittsburgh Honors Convocation, March 10, 1982.